fredhutchio/inkscape-tutorial/README.md

 # Making beautiful scientific graphics using Inkscape

-Inkscape is a cross-platform graphical editor for SVG files.
+Inkscape is a cross-platform graphical editor for Scalable Vector Graphics (SVG) files.
 There is a lot of great Inkscape documentation out there, and the [Basic Tutorial](https://inkscape.org/en/doc/basic/tutorial-basic.html) is a good place to start.
+Here are some essentials.

 ## A few notes about SVGs
 * SVG is a file format you can open in modern browsers.